BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerHoleCardsChangedCommand.md

       "type": "string"
     },
     "CardsId": {
-      "type": "array",
+      "description": "The cards currently in the hands of the player", "type": "array",
       "items": {
         "type": "int"
       }
     },
     "PlayerPos": {
-      "type": "int"
+      "description": "The position on the table where is sitting the player with the cards.", "type": "int"
     },
     "State": {
+      "description": "The state of the player.",
       "type": "BluffinMuffin.Protocol.DataTypes.Enums.PlayerStateEnum",
       "enum": [
         "AllIn",